KennethEvans/VS-WindowsPerformance/README.md

 # VS-WindowsPerformance

 Windows Performance Viewer is a C# application that accesses the Windows event logs and presents details of the performance in convenient ways.
+It was originally used to see if boot time was increasing over time.

 The logs used in this application are those provided by Microsoft-Windows-Diagnostics-Performance.
 You will probably have to run it as administrator to get access to the diagnostic logs.
 The program does not change anything, just reads the logs.

 See https://rawgit.com/KennethEvans/VS-WindowsPerformance/master/WindowsPerformanceViewer/Help/Overview.html